wangster6/wangster6/README.md

 I am a graduate student at NC State University, where I've been pursuing my never-ending curiousity for computer science.
 I initially embarked on my academic and professional journey with a background in economics, finance, and financial planning, but have since discovered that my true interests and passion lies in the ever-evolving world of programming.
 I am currently pursuing studies part-time whilst seeking an engaging computer science role where I can apply my skills, gain valuable experience, and actively contribute to a company's growth and success.
 <br>
 <br>
 I have included some information below about myself below as well as my skills, abilities, and background.
-Please feel free to browse through my projects below or reach out to me if you would like to connect!
+Please feel free to browse through my projects or reach out to me if you would like to connect!
 <br>
 <br>
 ### Languages and Tools